mustythefirst/hardhat-test-with.env/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-in the .env file type in ALCHEMY_API_KEY=<alchemy_api_key> (with no quotation marks since there are no spaces in the API KEY) also tpye in a line below PRIVATE_KEY=<private key> (with no quotation marks since there are no spaces in the private key)
+in the .env file type in ALCHEMY_API_KEY=<alchemy_api_key> (with no quotation marks since there are no spaces in the API key) also tpye in a line below PRIVATE_KEY=<private key> (with no quotation marks since there are no spaces in the private key)

-This will always ensure that your API key and private keys are always when you commit to GitHub.
+This will always ensure that your API key and private keys are always hidden when you commit to GitHub.
 And will save you a lot of time.

 Best!